kaltura/developer-platform/recipes/dynamic_thumbnails.md

   "tags": [
     "media"
   ],
-  "keywords": []
+  "keywords": [],
+  "summary": "Create a gallery page with rotating dynamic thumbnails."
 }
 -->

 # Animated Thumbnails with CSS Stripes
-Create a gallery page with rotating dynamic thumbnails.

 ## Embedding Custom Thumbnails
 You can embed thumbnails of your videos using <img> tags with the Thumbnail API.